aXeeDENt/Web_Manual_Testing/E-Commerce Web/Amazon/Test Plan.md

 - Localization Testing

 ### Implementation Steps
 **Step 1**: Creation of Excel Tables for every type and subtype of testing, such as Localization, Smoke testing and others from the list.
-The queue of enwriting of test cases is not important and will be modified through the all project.
+The queue of enwriting of test cases is not important and will be modified during the project implementation.

-**Step 2** Localization Testing - verification of posibility to change the country and region, verification of translation of basic text lines on different languages, verification of money currency and measurement systems.

-**Step 3**: Smoke Testing - verification of core functionality of the product.
+**Step 2**: Smoke Testing - verification of core functionality of the product.
 Here is presented the whole list of smoke test items that will include both positive and negative approach (if it is possible)

-### Smoke Test items:
+#### Smoke Test items:
 - Registration
 - Log In
 - Product Search
 - Product Filtering
 - Cart Management
 - Checkout Process (without payment)

+**Step 3**: Exploratory Testing - no verification scenario, just searching and roaming through application for a period of time

+**Step 4**: Load Testing - verification of how fast is load speed for several pages and actions on the website

+**Step 5** Localization Testing - verification of posibility to change the country and region, verification of translation of basic text lines on different languages, verification of money currency and measurement systems.

+**Step 6** Accessibility Testing - verification if application works properly and satisties needs of all people, including those with disabilities.

 ## Item pass/fail criteria
 **Pass**: the application works as it is expeted